 Salisbury lies on the intersection of the A30, the A36 and the A338 and is at the end of the A343, A345, A354 and A360.
 If you are using a GPS to navigate, the Cathedral’s postcode is SP1 2EJ.
 From London, take the M3 then the A303 and the A345, approximately a 1½ - 2 hour drive.

-Please note that if you are planning to drive into the Cathedral Close in a campervan, minibus or coach, there are height and width restrictions on the gates.
-See map at bottom of the page for details.
+Please note that if you are planning to drive into the Cathedral Close in a campervan or minibus, there are height and width restrictions on the gates.
+Coaches are not permitted in the Close - for further parking details please see the map at bottom of the page.

-Limited parking is available within the Cathedral Close at a fixed cost of £6.00 for the day (this includes disabled car park spaces).
-If you are visiting for a shorter period of time you will find the park and ride sites or city centre car parks more economical.
+Limited parking is available within the Cathedral Close at a fixed cost of £7.00 for the whole day (this includes disabled car park spaces) you will also receive a voucher for a free cup of tea or coffee from our Refectory Restaurant and 10% off in the Cathedral shop.
+The Cathedral Close is private land and we use revenue from our parking fees to upkeep the roads.
+If you are visiting for a shorter period of time you will find the park and ride sites (currently free to park) or city centre car parks more economical.

-The closest parking to the Cathedral Close is at the Old George Mall and Lush House car parks.
-The Central car park is a 10-minute walk away.
+The closest parking to the Cathedral Close is at the Old George Mall and Lush House car park.
+The Central car park is a 10-minute level walk away.
 Alternatively use one of the five Park and Ride sites.

 Bus or Coach